Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/axialunar-bug-bounty.md

 We call on our community and all bug bounty hunters to help identify bugs in AXIALunar.

-If you discover a bug, we appreciate your cooperation in responsibly investigating and reporting it as per [instructions on the Web3 Foundation website](https://web3.foundation/security-report/).
+If you discover a bug, we appreciate your cooperation in responsibly investigating and reporting it as per [instructions on the AXIACoin Foundation website](https://axiacoin.org/security-report/).
 Disclosure to any third parties disqualifies bug bounty eligibility.

 ## Eligibility